Miller Arnold case: Patrimonial court proceedings

-In September 1778, the patrimonial court foreclosed on the water mill and auctioned it off for 600 taler.
+In September 1778, the patrimonial court foreclosed on the water mill and auctioned it for 600 taler.
 According to historian David M. Luebke, the benefactor of this action was a front man.
 This person resold the grain mill to Georg Samuel Wilhelm von Gersdorf, the nobleman, who, according to the Arnolds, had originally caused the issue by diverting the water supply upstream.
 In February 1779, von Gersdorf resold the water mill for a profit of 200 taler to "Widow Poelchen", who – according to David M. Luebke – was "in all likelihood [...]
 Christian Arnold's sister, Anna Maria."

 Neumark provincial court proceedings

 Parallel to the proceedings before the patrimonial court, the Arnolds filed suit against von Schmettau on 7 March 1774 before the Neumark provincial court (the Neumärkische Regierung) in Küstrin.
 They petitioned that court for the suspension of their lease payments until the water supply was restored.
 After some deliberations, the Neumark provincial court dismissed the suit on 22 January 1776 and ruled for von Schmettau.
 The court reasoned that even if the Arnolds could sue von Schmettau at all, he could not be held responsible for the conduct of von Gersdorf.

 The Arnolds then proceeded to sue von Gersdorf in the same court for diverting the water.
 The court heard the claim on royal order, but dismissed that suit as well on 28 October 1779 after finding for von Gersdorf.